schell/mogwai/README.md

 `mogwai` is a frontend DOM library for creating web applications.
-It is written in Rust and runs in your browser.
+It is written in Rust and runs in your browser and has enough functionality server-side to do rendering.
 It is an alternative to React, Backbone, Ember, Elm, Purescript, etc.

 ## goals